 Scholarship participants should cover extra days and/or room upgrades upon arrival.

 Scholarship participants will be accommodated in single or shared double rooms.
+Those who prefer staying in a single room may opt to upgrade to one but will have to cover the difference.
 Self-funded participants may decide what room type they prefer.

 It is approximately a 40-45-minute ride by bus and the underground.